Xilinx/open-amp/apps/machine/microblaze_generic/README.md

     ```

 * build the OpenAMP library on your host as follows:
-  * Create your on cmake toolchain file to compile openamp for your generic
+  * Create your own cmake toolchain file to compile openamp for your generic
     (baremetal) platform.
 Here is an example toolchain file:
     ```
         set (BSP  "/path/to/your_MicroBlaze_design_BSP/dir" CACHE STRING "")